ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/getting-started.md

 The vault has two different methods that we can use to remove the data:

-- `clear`: Clear all of the data stored in the vault and destroy the vault.
-This operation _does not_ require the vault to be unlocked.
+- `clear`: Clear all of the data stored in the vault and remove the vault from the keystore / keychain.
+  - This operation _does not_ require the vault to be unlocked.
+  - This operation will remove the existing vault from the keychain / keystore.
+  - Subsequent operations on the vault such as storing a new session will not require the vault to be unlocked since the vault had been removed.
+  - Use this method if your vault stores a single logical entity, even if it uses multiple entries to do so.
 - `removeValue`: Clear just the data stored with the specified key.
-This operation _does_ require the vault to be unlocked.
+  - This operation _does_ require the vault to be unlocked.
+  - This operation will not remove the existing vault from the keychain / keystore even though the vault may be empty.
+  - Subsequent operations on the vault such as storing a new session _may_ require the vault to be unlocked since the vault had been removed.
+  - Use this method if your vault stores multiple logical entities.

 **Note:** We will address locking and unlocking a vault later in this tutorial.

-Since we are only storing a single key in our example, we could use either method.
-However, if we later expand our vault to store multiple pieces of information then using `removeValue()` will allow us to only remove the session data, so we will use that method in `src/app/core/session-vault.service.ts`.
+Our vault stores session information.
+Having a single vault that stores _only_ the session information is the best-practice for this type of data, and it is the practice we are using here.
+Thus we will use the `clear()` method to clear the session.

 <CH.Code rows={8}>